leahbannon/dc-bars-sans-tv/readme.md

 ## How to contribute

 1. Fork the project
+2. Create a new branch
-2. Add or edit a location by editing and following the format in `bars.geojson` (hint, it's geoJSON)
+3. Add or edit a location by editing and following the format in `bars.geojson` (hint, it's geoJSON)
-3. Submit a pull request
+4. Submit a pull request

 ## Validating the geoJSON